 But if this method didn’t still work, we’ve prepared some more options that you could try below.

-Use a Plumbing Snake
+4. Unclog the Toilet Using a Plumbing Snake

 If your house has an active, functioning toilet, having a plumbing snake or also known as Closet Auger is a good cheap investment.